Variance Reduced Random Relaxed Projection Method for Constrained Finite-sum Minimization Problems: Introduction

-The purpose of this paper is to develop a new RPM which improves the one in~\cite{wang2016stochastic} in two regards.
-First, the optimization problem considered in~\cite{wang2016stochastic} includes ours as a special case, except that we allow a general $C_0$.
-In principle, we could borrow the idea from \cite{wang2016stochastic} to handle difficulties~\ref{difficulty_i} and~\ref{difficulty_ii} simultaneously.
-Nevertheless, when difficulty~\ref{difficulty_iii} is also present, computing the projection $\Pi_{C_{j_k}}$ could be time consuming and hence hinders the efficiency of the algorithm.
-This motivates us to approximate the subset $C_j$ by a half-space at each iteration.
-The advantage of such an approximation is that the projection onto a half-space can be computed much more efficiently via an explicit formula.
-We should emphasize that the idea of approximating complicated feasible region by half-spaces is not new.
+When difficulty~\ref{difficulty_iii} is present, computing the projection onto the subset $C_j$ could be time consuming.
+This hinders the the practicality of projection-based RPMs, such as~\cite{wang2015random, wang2016stochastic}, where each iteration requires computing the projection $\Pi_{C_{j_k}}$ onto the randomly selected subset $C_{j_k}$.
+In such a case, one could improve the efficiency by approximating the subset $C_{j_k}$ by a half-space at each iteration.
+The advantage is that the projection onto a half-space can be computed much more efficiently via an explicit formula.
+The idea of approximating complicated feasible region by half-spaces is not new.
 It has been studied in many other settings and under different names, including the outer approximation method~\cite{Fuku84} and the cutting-plane method~\cite{Kelley}.